-Warren Woodward worked with Paul, who brought in RF meters,Grahm Stetzer and ossiliscopes to measure the not just radiation but also the dirty electricity using meters and to detect high voltage transients which travel on the wire and can radiate 6 to 8' from the wiring, though Larry Gust tells us it's usually only inches from the perimeter of wiring.
+Warren Woodward worked with Paul, who brought in RF meters,Grahm Stetzer and ossiliscopes to measure the not just radiation but also the dirty electricity using meters and to detect high voltage transients which travel on the wire.
+He claims the energy can radiate 6" to 8' from the wiring, though Larry Gust tells us it's usually only inches from the perimeter of wiring.

 That's why, if you have a smart meter you want to distance yourself from wall wiring and outlets to avoid dirty electricity exposures.

 Hey, aren't we protected by the FCC?The Federal Communications Commission (FCC) is responsible for the regulations that set the Maximum Permitted Exposure (MPE) limits for RF radiation.
 Unfortunately, the current regulations are based primarily on outdated 1980s thinking, when only the heating effects of RF radiation on the body were considered.
 Since then, the biomedical research community has demonstrated, in hundreds of published studies, that there is an enormous number of biological effects of concern, entirely aside from heating, and the number of discovered effects continues to grow.
 So, the concern is that the current FCC regulations are out of date and are too permissive.
 There has been legislation proposed in the US House of Representatives to address this issue (H.R.
 6358).
 But even if that legislation becomes law, it will be years before more protective regulations are developed and issued.
 In the meantime, each of the states in the US is on its own to protect its residents.